larsthorup/rsc-spike/README.md

 - [x] How is a server action invocation serialized to a request and a response?
   - Generate an async client function that calls fetch()
   - Wrap the server action with an API end-point handler
+- [ ] How to render an async server component?

 ## RSC